-- 1. That the signer personally appeared before the notary public on the date indicated in the county indicated. - 2.
-To the identity of the signer. - 3.
-That the signer acknowledged executing the document.
+- That the signer personally appeared before the notary public on the date indicated in the county indicated; - To the identity of the signer; and - That the signer acknowledged executing the document.

-The notary public sequential journal must contain a statement as to whether the identity of a person making the acknowledgment or taking the oath or affirmation was based on personal knowledge or satisfactory evidence.
-If identity was established based on satisfactory evidence, then the journal shall contain the signature of the credible witness swearing or affirming to the identity of the individual or the type of identifying document used to establish the person's identity, the governmental agency issuing the document, the serial or identifying number of the document, and the date of issue or expiration of the document.
-If the identity of the person making the acknowledgment or taking the oath or affirmation was established by the oaths or affirmations of two credible witnesses whose identities are proven upon the presentation of satisfactory evidence, then the journal shall contain the type of identifying documents, the identifying numbers of the documents and the dates of issuance or expiration of the documents presented by the witnesses to establish their identity.
+The notary public sequential journal must contain a statement that the identity of a person making the acknowledgment or taking the oath or affirmation was based on satisfactory evidence.
+If identity was established based on the oath of a credible witness personally known to the notary public, then the journal must contain the signature of the credible witness or the type of identifying document used to establish the witness' identity, the governmental agency issuing the document, the serial or identifying number of the document, and the date of issue or expiration of the document.
+If the identity of the person making the acknowledgment or taking the oath or affirmation was established by the oaths or affirmations of two credible witnesses whose identities are proven to the notary public upon the presentation of satisfactory evidence, then the journal must contain the signatures of the credible witnesses and the type of identifying documents, the identifying numbers of the documents and the dates of issuance or expiration of the documents presented by the witnesses to establish their identities.

-The certificate of acknowledgment must be completely filled out at the time the notary public's signature and seal are affixed.
+The certificate of acknowledgment must be filled completely out at the time the notary public's signature and seal are affixed.
+The certificate of acknowledgment is executed under penalty of perjury.
+(Civil Code section 1189(a)(1))

 The completion of a certificate of acknowledgment that contains statements that the notary public knows to be false not only may cause the notary public to be liable for civil penalties and administrative action, but is also a criminal offense.
+The notary public who willfully states as true any material fact known to be false is subject to a civil penalty not exceeding \$10,000.
+(Civil Code section 1189(a)(2))